 Handbags.
-Handbags are a core part of our product offerings and are the primary component of every Signature Collection.
+Handbags are a core part of our product offerings and are the primary component of every seasonal assortment.
 The category consists of classic and new styles developed by our product development team to meet consumer demand and drive repeat purchases.
-Our handbag product category extends beyond handbags to include totes and specialty bags such as baby bags, backpacks, and laptop portfolios.
+Our handbag product category extends beyond handbags to include totes and specialty bags such as crossbodies, baby bags, backpacks, and laptop portfolios.
 Handbags play a prominent role in our visual merchandising, and we focus on showcasing the different patterns, colors, and features of each bag.

 Accessories.
-Accessories, our second largest revenue category, include fashion accessories such as wallets, ID cases, eyeglass cases, cosmetics, paper and gift products, and eyewear.
-Accessories are attractively priced and allow the consumer to include some color in her wardrobe, even if tucked into another bag.
+Accessories, our second largest revenue category, include technology accessories and fashion accessories such as wallets, wristlets, eyeglass cases, cosmetics cases, paper and gift products.
+Our accessories are attractively priced and allow the consumer to include some color in her wardrobe, even if tucked into another bag.
 Our product development team consistently updates the accessories assortment based on consumer demand and fashion trends.